jhpyle/docassemble/_docs/playground.md

   included in the Python namespace through a `modules` statement
 * Modules: modules that are available because they have been included in the Python namespace through a `import` statement
+* Templates: template files available in the Templates folder of the Playground
+* Static files: static files available in the Static folder of the Playground

 ## Example blocks